Serbia and Montenegro: Gradual dissolution

-In March 2002, the governments of Montenegro and Serbia, along with the Federal Republic of Yugoslavia (FRY), signed the Belgrade Agreement, which outlined the restructuring of their mutual relations.
-This agreement led to the adoption of the Constitutional Charter on 4 February 2003, officially transforming the FRY into the State Union of Serbia and Montenegro and formally retiring the name "Yugoslavia" after 74 years.
+In March 2002, the governments of Montenegro and Serbia, along with the Federal Republic of Yugoslavia (FRY), signed the Accord on Principles in Relations between Serbia and Montenegro (commonly known as the Belgrade Agreement), which outlined the restructuring of their mutual relations.
+This agreement led to the adoption of the Constitutional Charter of Serbia and Montenegro on 4 February 2003, officially transforming the FRY into the State Union of Serbia and Montenegro and formally retiring the name "Yugoslavia" after 74 years.

-The Constitutional Charter included a provision allowing either republic to hold a referendum on independence after a three-year period.
+The Constitutional Charter included a provision allowing either republic to hold a referendum on independence after a three-year transition period.
 On 21 May 2006, Montenegro held such a referendum.
 The final results showed that 55.5% of voters supported independence, narrowly surpassing the 55% threshold set by the European Union for the referendum's validity.
 Voter turnout was 86.5%.

 Following the referendum, Montenegro's parliament formally declared independence on 3 June 2006.
-Subsequently, on 5 June 2006, Serbia's parliament declared Serbia to be the legal successor to the State Union, effectively dissolving the union and marking the final chapter in the disintegration of the former Yugoslavia.
+Subsequently, on 5 June 2006, Serbia's parliament did the same, effectively dissolving the union and marking the final chapter in the disintegration of the former Yugoslavia.

 Politics

 The Federal Assembly of Yugoslavia, representing the FR Yugoslavia (1992–2003) was composed of two chambers: the Council of Citizens and the Council of Republics.
 Whereas the Council of Citizens served as an ordinary assembly, representing the people, the Council of Republics was made equally by representatives from the federation's constituent republics, to ensure federal equality between Serbia and Montenegro.

 The first president from 1992 to 1993 was Dobrica Ćosić, a former communist Yugoslav partisan during World War II and later one of the fringe contributors of the controversial Memorandum of the Serbian Academy of Sciences and Arts.
 Despite being head of the country, Ćosić was forced out of office in 1993 due to his opposition to Serbian President Slobodan Milošević. Ćosić was replaced by Zoran Lilić who served from 1993 to 1997, and then followed by Milošević becoming Yugoslav President in 1997 after his last legal term as Serbian president ended in 1997.
 The FR Yugoslavia was dominated by Milosevic and his allies, until the presidential election in 2000.
 There were accusations of vote fraud and Yugoslav citizens took to the streets and engaged in riots in Belgrade demanding that Milošević be removed from power.
 Shortly afterwards Milošević resigned and Vojislav Koštunica took over as Yugoslav president and remained president until the state's reconstitution as the State Union of Serbia and Montenegro.

 Federal Prime Minister Milan Panić became frustrated with Milošević's domineering behaviour during diplomatic talks in 1992 and told Milošević to "shut up" because Milošević's position was officially subordinate to his position.
 Milošević later forced Panić to resign.
-However, this situation changed after 1997 when Milošević's second and last legal term as Serbian President ended.
+This situation changed after 1997 when Milošević's second and last legal term as Serbian President ended.
 He then had himself elected Federal President, thus entrenching the power that he already de facto held.